Polypropylene: Catalysts

-Another type of metallocene catalysts produce syndiotactic polypropylene.
-These macromolecules also coil into helices (of a different type) and crystallize.
-Atactic polypropylene is an amorphous rubbery material.
-It can be produced commercially either with a special type of supported Ziegler-Natta catalyst or with some metallocene catalysts.

 Modern supported Ziegler-Natta catalysts developed for the polymerization of propylene and other 1-alkenes to isotactic polymers usually use TiCl_{4} as an active ingredient and MgCl_{2} as a support.
 The catalysts also contain organic modifiers, either aromatic acid esters and diesters or ethers.
-These catalysts are activated with special cocatalysts containing an organoaluminum compound such as Al(C2H5)3 and the second type of a modifier.
+These catalysts are activated with special co-catalysts containing an organoaluminium compound such as Al(C2H5)3 and the second type of a modifier.
 The catalysts are differentiated depending on the procedure used for fashioning catalyst particles from MgCl2 and depending on the type of organic modifiers employed during catalyst preparation and use in polymerization reactions.
 Two most important technological characteristics of all the supported catalysts are high productivity and a high fraction of the crystalline isotactic polymer they produce at 70–80 °C under standard polymerization conditions.
 Commercial synthesis of isotactic polypropylene is usually carried out either in the medium of liquid propylene or in gas-phase reactors.

 Commercial synthesis of syndiotactic polypropylene is carried out with the use of a special class of metallocene catalysts.
 They employ bridged bis-metallocene complexes of the type bridge-(Cp1)(Cp2)ZrCl2 where the first Cp ligand is the cyclopentadienyl group, the second Cp ligand is the fluorenyl group, and the bridge between the two Cp ligands is -CH2-CH2-, >SiMe2, or >SiPh2.
-These complexes are converted to polymerization catalysts by activating them with a special organoaluminum cocatalyst, methylaluminoxane (MAO).
+These complexes are converted to polymerization catalysts by activating them with a special organoaluminium co-catalyst, methylaluminoxane (MAO).

+Atactic polypropylene is an amorphous rubbery material.
+It can be produced commercially either with a special type of supported Ziegler-Natta catalyst or with some metallocene catalysts.